 - January 22, 2019 | Blockchain Explained with Ian Lee, IDEO CoLab, and Nancy Wojtas, Cooley LLP

-Berkeley Boosts Shorts is a periodic series of free, half-hour webinars for legal practitioners and organizational leaders.
+Berkeley Boost Shorts are free, half-hour webinars for legal practitioners and organizational leaders.
 Some of these presentations are sponsored by other entities within Berkeley Law.

-To attend a specific Berkeley Boosts Shorts webinar, use the registration link(s) below.
+To attend a specific Berkeley Boost Shorts webinar, use the registration link(s) below.
 To receive periodic emails announcing future webinars, subscribe to our Berkeley Boosts email list.

-By registering for a Berkeley Boosts Shorts webinar or subscribing to our list, you agree to receive email communications from Berkeley Law based on the information collected.
+By registering for a Berkeley Boost Shorts webinar and/or subscribing to our list, you agree to receive email communications from Berkeley Law based on the information collected.

-A list of each interview is found in the dropdown menu below and recordings reside in our Berkeley Boosts archive.
+A list of each program is found in the dropdown menu below and recordings reside in our Berkeley Boosts archive.
 Subscribe to obtain the password.